chroche/dillinger/README.md

   "verify_outgoing": true
 }
 ```

-8. Build and publish the Docker images
+### Docker images creation
+Docker images needs to be created for the Jenkins master and agents, and publish to the AWS ECR repositories.
+This is done with the following:
 ```bash
 > cd recs-util-nomad/docker/jenkins-master
 > make pull